Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 8. Suicidal tendencies.

-9. emotional lability.
+9. Emotional lability.

 Use in cancer patients

-Medicinal substances that are used in oncology:
+Medicinal substances used in oncology:

 • "Morphine hydrochloride";